Revisiting Stochastic Gradient Descent for Strongly Convex Objectives: Tight Uniform-in-Time Bounds: Introduction

 \section{Introduction}

-Stochastic optimization for smooth, strongly convex objectives is a foundational yet enduring challenge in statistics and optimization, with roots tracing back to the pioneering work of Robbins and Monro \citep{10.1214/aoms/1177729586} and Kiefer and Wolfowitz \cite{10.1214/aoms/1177729392}.
+Stochastic optimization for smooth, strongly convex objectives is a foundational yet enduring challenge in statistics and optimization, with roots tracing back to the pioneering work of \citet{10.1214/aoms/1177729586} and \citet{10.1214/aoms/1177729392}.
 The core problem is the minimization of a function $f$,